A few minutes ago, I saw a tweet from Tony Schwartz, the deeply articulate, abjectly repentant writer of Trump’s The Art of the Deal.

 Back in the 1990s, I worked in a small law firm that came to specialize in civil rights law — which meant that quite a number of our clients were victims of police violence.
 And convicted cops or those who plead guilty often went to federal prison.

 John Lewis, one of the lawyers I worked for, also maintained a practice in criminal defense law, and had represented a client who went to Florence.
 Among the various books John had in his office was one odd multi-page pamphlet produced by the Bureau of Prisons which fully detailed every federal facility in the country.
 Really detailed.
-If your client, say, was about the enter the prison system, you (the lawyer) could look up the prison he was going to and get full information about the place.
+If your client, say, was about to enter the prison system, you (the lawyer) could look up the prison he was going to and get full information about the place.
 The address, the officials who ran it, how to contact them, how to contact your client, the prison’s designation (maximum, mixed, minimum security).

 Couple of things that were sort of daffy about the pamphlet.
 First, it was produced on heavy, glossy paper.
 Like a travel brochure.
 Second, each page for each prison also listed the, uh, recreational facilities available.
 Like a gym, or tennis courts, library, educational programs, like that.